themeteorchef/saas-stripe/saas-stripe.md

 Time to login our user!
 This is actually pretty cool.
 Because we technically already "know" our user's email address and password (remember, these were defined earlier in our `customer` object at the top of our `submitHandler`), we can just "reuse" these to log them in.
 We can get away with this because at this point, we know they have an account in our database with these values.
 Sneaky!

 Finally, in the callback of `loginWithPassword`, we test for an error _one more time_ and if all is well, redirect the user to the `/lists` view where they can see their current todo lists.
 We also reset the button again for good measure.
 Woah!
 Our signup flow is complete.
-At this point, we've succesfully signed our user up for an account with a trial on Stripe.
+At this point, we've successfully signed our user up for an account with a trial on Stripe.
 [High fives all around](http://media2.giphy.com/media/DohrJX1h2W5RC/giphy.gif)!

 <div class="note">
   <h3>A quick note</h3>